Fast radio burst energy function in the presence of $\rm DM_{host}$ variation: Introduction

 \section{Introduction}

-The fast radio bursts (FRBs) are bright, violent flashes of radio emission with durations of the order of milliseconds.
-In 2007, the first FRB event was discovered by \citet{Lorimer:2007qn} from the archived data of the Parkes telescope in Australia.
-Since then, a couple of FRB events were discovered by different radio telescopes, e.g., the Green Bank Telescope (GBT) and the Arecibo radio telescope. \citet{Chatterjee:2017dqg} for the first time confirmed the host galaxy of one FRB, i.e., FRB121102, which was discovered by the Arecibo radio telescope \citep{Spitler:2014fla}.
-Recently, more than 800 FRBs are discovered by the advanced radio telescopes, such as the Canadian Hydrogen Intensity Mapping Experiment (CHIME)\footnote{\url{https://www.chime-frb.ca/catalog}}, the Australian Square Kilometre Array Pathfinder (ASKAP)\footnote{\url{https://www.atnf.csiro.au/projects/askap/index.html}}, etc. Most of the FRBs are non-repeating events and dozens of sources are repeating bursts.
-Currently, only 21 of the FRBs are localized.
-In the future, it is expected that a large number of FRBs can be localized, and these localized FRBs have the potential to be developed into a powerful cosmological probe \citep{Zhao:2020ole,Qiu:2021cww,Wu:2022dgy,Zhao:2022bpd}.
+Fast radio bursts (FRBs) are bright, violent flashes of radio emission with durations in the order of milliseconds.
+In 2007, the first FRB event was discovered by~\mbox{\citet{Lorimer:2007qn}} from the archived data of the Parkes telescope in Australia.
+In 2013, four FRB events were discovered by the Green Bank Telescope (GBT)~\cite{thornton2013pop}.
+In 2017,~\citet{Chatterjee:2017dqg} for the first time confirmed the host galaxy of one FRB, i.e., FRB 20121102A, which was discovered by the Arecibo radio telescope \citep{Spitler:2014fla}.
+At this point, $\sim$800 FRB sources have been discovered, with frequencies from hundreds of MHz to several GHz, by advanced radio telescopes~\endnote{\url{https://blinkverse.alkaidos.cn}, accessed on 5 May 2024}, such as the Canadian Hydrogen Intensity Mapping Experiment (CHIME)~\endnote{\url{https://www.chime-frb.ca/catalog}, accessed on 5 May 2024} and the Australian Square Kilometre Array Pathfinder (ASKAP)~\endnote{\url{https://www.atnf.csiro.au/projects/askap/index.html}, accessed on 5 May 2024}, etc. Most of the FRBs are non-repeating events, and dozens of sources are repeaters emitting repeating bursts (see ref.~\cite{Hu:2022oie} for a comprehensive review).